 Between 2012 and 2015, I was engaged in the project management of the Swiss Volunteering Survey at the Chair of Political Sociology at Berne University.
 Together with the scientific project leader Markus Freitag, I organized, planned and supervised the third Swiss Volunteering Survey (telephone and online, more than 5700 respondents) in Switzerland, taking place in 2014.
 My research in this area focuses on questions such as why do certain social groups (e.g. immigrants or young adults) engage less in the civic realm than others?
 How do pro-social norms (e.g. reciprocity) affect pro-social behavior?
 What is the relevance and nature of new forms of civic engagement such as online volunteering?
 Results of this research appeared in Comparative European Politics (2013), Rationality and Society (2014) and Acta Sociologica (2015).
 Together with Markus Freitag, Kathrin Ackermann and Maya Ackermann, I worked on the Swiss Volunteering Monitor 2016, which was published in May 2016.
 The latest publication co-authored with Kathrin Ackermann scrutinizes the profiles of online versus offline volunteers and the potential of online volunteering to overcome unequal participation (New Media and Society, 2018).

 Democracy and immigration

 From August 2015 to May 2016, I was working on a research project on direct democracy and immigrant political engagement as a visiting postdoc at the University of California, Berkeley.
 The project was funded by the Swiss National Science Foundation (advanced postdoc mobility grant) and investigated how the democratic system (especially direct democracy, i.e. referendums) affects immigrants’ political behavior.
 It adressed the following questions : (1) How does direct democracy affect immigrants’ (national and non-national) political engagement?
 (2) Which role does public opinion play, meaning to which extent is a potential relationship between direct democracy and immigrant political engagement moderated by immigrant-skeptic attitudes and xenophobia?
 (3) Is such a relationship context-dependent or not?
-To answer these questions empirically, I focused on direct democracy and first and second generation immigrant voting across the 50 US states.
-The results will be published as articles.
+To answer these questions empirically, I focused on direct democracy and first and second generation immigrant voting across the 50 US states (Comparative Migration Studies, 2021).